justicenode/php-wol/README.md

 ###### Installation

-1. Clone this repo in to your webroot
+1. Clone the repo and copy the `html` folder into your webroot
 2. Change the lines below in `db.php` to fit your mysql setup

 ```